Comparing homological invariants for mapping classes of surfaces: Bimodule invariant coming from bordered Heegaard Floer homology

-Generators of the underlying $\mathbb{F}_2$-vector space of the bimodule consist of tuples $\x$ of intersections between $\alpha$- and $\beta$- curves such that every $\alpha$ and $\beta$ circle gets 1 point, only one $\alpha$-arc on the right boundary gets 1 point (others get 0; denote this $\alpha$-arc by $\alpha^{arc,right}_{\x}$), and all except one $\alpha$-arc on the left boundary get 1 point (denote this $\alpha$-arc by $\alpha^{arc,left}_{\x}$).
-See an example on Figure \ref{fig:heeg_diag_dehn_twist}, where we marked all the generators on a Heegaard diagram.
+The generators of the underlying $\mathbb{F}_2$-vector space of the bimodule consist of tuples $\x$ of intersection points between $\alpha$- and $\beta$- curves such that every $\alpha$ and $\beta$ circle gets one point, only one $\alpha$-arc on the right boundary gets a point (denote this $\alpha$-arc by $\alpha^\text{arc,right}_{\x}$), and all except one $\alpha$-arc on the left boundary get one point (denote this $\alpha$-arc by $\alpha^\text{arc,left}_{\x}$).
+See an example in Figure~\ref{fig:heeg_diag_dehn_twist}, where we marked all the generators on a Heegaard diagram.